 Many new miticides for strawberries and vegetables

-Mites are not true insects, but are classed as a type of arachnid closely related to insects, spiders, ticks, daddy longlegs and scorpions.
+Mites are not true insects but are classed as a type of arachnid closely related to insects, spiders, ticks, daddy longlegs, and scorpions.
 Although the two-spotted spider mite is the primary mite pest that attacks vegetables and strawberries in the Northeast, several other mite species can also cause damage to vegetables, including broad mites, cyclamen mites, tomato russet mites and, occasionally, red mites.
 With spider mites, the first instar is called a larva and bears three pairs of legs.
 The next two instars are nymphs and have four pairs of legs, as do the adults, which also spin webbing on the leaves.
 Broad mite larvae have three pairs of legs, and the nymph and adult stages have four pairs of legs.
-Tomato russet mite larva, nymph and adult stages have only two pairs of legs.
+Tomato russet mite larva, nymph, and adult stages have only two pairs of legs.
 Cyclamen mite larvae have three pairs of legs, and the nymphs and adults have four pairs of legs.

 All of the mites have specialized mouthparts to pierce the plant tissue and remove the cell contents and fluids, typically causing a downward curling of the leaves and a yellowing or bronzing appearance.
-Broad mites and cyclamen mites also inject a toxin, similar to a plant growth regulator, into the plant tissue as they feed, causing distortion of the apical tissue, curling and/or wrinkling of the leaves, blackened stems and misshapen fruit.
+Broad mites and cyclamen mites also inject a toxin, similar to a plant growth regulator, into the plant tissue as they feed, causing distortion of the apical tissue, curling and/or wrinkling of the leaves, blackened stems, and misshapen fruit.
 To make matters worse, damage caused by the toxin may show up some distance from the actual feeding site of the mite.
 In warm temperatures, a complete mite life cycle from egg to adult may be as short as five to 12 days.
 Since female spider mites each can deposit over 100 eggs, mite populations literally explode overnight during hot, dry weather.
 In New Jersey, populations of spider mites generally build up during the midsummer months, from late June until mid-August.

-Two-spotted spider mites attack strawberries and many vegetables, including beans, cucurbits, parsley, carrots, eggplant, tomatoes and peppers.
+Two-spotted spider mites attack strawberries and many vegetables, including beans, cucurbits, parsley, carrots, eggplant, tomatoes, and peppers.
 Broad mites and russet mites attack primarily Solanaceae vegetables (eggplant, pepper, tomato), and cyclamen mites, although primarily a pest of many flowers, attack peppers and strawberries.

 All of the mites are very small, with spider mites being less than .02 inch in size as adults, and broad and cyclamen mites being less than .01 inch as adults.
 Because these mites are so damaging if left unchecked, early detection is important, even before damage is noticed.
-Spider mites and broad mites can be detected by holding a piece of white or yellow paper under the foliage and rapping the foliage to dislodge the mites, which are found on the lower surface of young foliage, and are then more easily seen slowly walking on the paper.
-Cyclamen and russet mites are more difficult to monitor than spider mites, and because of their tiny size and feeding habits, russet mites feed on the upper leaf surfaces and stems, and cyclamen mites feed on blossoms, leaves and stems and under the calyx of small peppers.
-Thus, field scouting is difficult for these mites, and monitoring for early signs of plant damage when fruit are present but still small is often the best option.
+Spider mites and broad mites can be detected by holding a piece of white or yellow paper under the foliage and rapping the foliage to dislodge the mites, which are found on the lower surface of young foliage and are then more easily seen slowly walking on the paper.
+Cyclamen and russet mites are more difficult to monitor than spider mites, and because of their tiny size and feeding habits, russet mites feed on the upper leaf surfaces and stems, and cyclamen mites feed on blossoms, leaves, and stems and under the calyx of small peppers.
+Thus, field scouting is difficult for these mites, and monitoring for early signs of plant damage when the fruit is present but still small is often the best option.